Bank of America Travel Rewards Credit Card Review 2022

 Bank of America Travel Rewards vs. Capital One Venture Rewards

-The Capital One Venture Rewards card earns a generous 2 miles per dollar purchased, and 5x miles if rental cars or hotels are booked through Capital One Travel.
-This card then allows the holder to redeem the rewards for travel expenses at 1 cent per mile accumulated.
+The Capital One Venture Rewards card earns a generous two miles per dollar spent and 5x miles if rental cars or hotels are booked through Capital One Travel.
+This card then allows the holder to redeem the rewards for travel expenses at one cent per mile accumulated.
 It’s a real advantage for those who spend a larger amount on travel.

 Bank of America Travel Rewards vs. Chase Sapphire Preferred Card

-In addition, the new account bonus is worth 80,000 points after purchases totaling $4,000 in the first 3 months, a major improvement over the comparable program at Bank of America.
+In addition, the new account bonus is worth 60,000 points after purchases totaling $4,000 in the first three months.
+That’s $750 when you redeem through Chase Ultimate Rewards, making it a major improvement over the comparable program at Bank of America.

 Bank of America Travel Rewards vs. Delta SkyMiles